 HIV infection is a communicable disease caused by the human immunodeficiency virus (HIV) which damages the body’s immune system, the system that fights infections.
 Without the immune system’s protection, the body is defenseless against serious and potentially life-threatening diseases.

-Manitowoc County Health Department is a designated HIV Testing, Counselling and Referral Site for persons at high risk for contracting HIV.
-We provide both confidential HIV and Hepatitis C blood test by appointments only.
+Manitowoc County Health Department provides both confidential HIV and Hepatitis C blood tests and referrals by appointments only.
 Call the health department at 920-683-4155 for more information.

 Who should be tested for HIV?